D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Experimental details

 \subsection{Detailed Experimental Setup}

+To ensure a fair comparison, we use a controlled compute budget within each experiment and keep the proposal budget constant across compared methods.
+All search-based methods operate on the same grouped decoding structure, so differences reflect the selection strategy rather than additional model evaluations.
+In practice, groups can be distributed across GPUs or nodes to preserve parallel execution and accelerate inference.
+This does not change the end results.

+We adopt standard diffusion schedules: the number of refinement steps is set equal to the sequence length for open-ended generation and to the target answer length for question-answering tasks.

-In the open-ended generation experiment (Figure~\ref{fig:pareto}), we use $4$ elements per group and $8$ groups, yielding a total batch size of $32$.
-In practice, groups can be distributed across GPUs or nodes to enable parallel execution.
-Each reported point corresponds to $8$ independent runs, while the baseline aggregates results over $100$ independent runs.
+In the open-ended generation experiments (Figure~\ref{fig:pareto}), we use $4$ elements per group and $8$ groups, yielding a total batch size of $32$.
+Each reported point corresponds to $8$ independent runs, while the independent baseline aggregates results over $100$ runs.
 The MAUVE study (Figure~\ref{fig:mauve_inter}) uses the same configuration.

-In the question answering experiments (Table~\ref{tab:qa-llada}), we evaluate on the full datasets ($817$ runs for TruthfulQA and $1.14$k for CommonsenseQA) with a global batch size of $9$, split into $3$ groups of $3$ elements each.
+In these settings, we maintain a sequence length of $1024$ tokens.
+In the question answering experiments, we evaluate on three benchmarks: TruthfulQA~\cite{lin2021truthfulqa}, ARC-Challenge~\cite{arch:challenge}, and CommonSenseQA~\cite{talmor_commonsenseqa_2019}.
+All QA results are obtained with a global batch size of $9$, organized as $3$ groups of $3$ candidates each, and an answer length set to 128 tokens.
+For mathematical reasoning, we use $4$ groups of $4$ elements each with an answer length of 256 tokens.

+All LLaDA experiments utilize the ``pure diffusion'' regime, where the sequence length matches the block size.
+We fix the number of denoising steps to equal the sequence length, resulting in a schedule that unmasks exactly one token per step.
+For MDLM, we follow the standard schedule, ensuring the expected masking ratio aligns with the target linear schedule.
+Following the results of Figure~\ref{fig:pareto}, and apart from the additional math experiment, where the temperature is set to zero, we keep the categorical sampling with $T=1$, as higher values lead to very high perplexity values.